Thomas Baltzell: Judicial career

 Florida became a state in 1845 and the legislature elected Baltzell as the middle circuit Supreme Court judge.
 He was on the bench from the court's first session in January 1846 until 1850.
 He then won the first popular elections for Chief Justice beginning his term in 1854.

 In 1859, Chief Justice Baltzell's temper became noteworthy when he ordered the arrest of fellow Justice Bird M. Pearson when Pearson was tardy for the session.
 When Pearson arrived, Baltzell was overruled.
 With elections approaching, Baltzell became embroiled in a public feud with another justice, Charles H. DuPont, over a lower-court judge.
 In the end, DuPont won the 1859 election ending Baltzell's time on the Supreme Court.

-Return to polital office
+Return to political office

 With the American Civil War raging, Baltzell recovered from his Supreme Court loss and won a seat in the Florida House of Representatives from 1862 to 1863.
 After the war, Baltzell was a member of the 1865 Florida Constitutional Convention.
 The Constitution was ineffective and Radical Reconstruction ensued.
 Florida was readmitted to the United States in 1868, two years after Baltzell's death in Tallahassee.

 One of his children, George L. Baltzell, held various public offices.